jturner314/struct_array/README.md

 # struct_array

 Provides procedural macros that allow a struct to be easily converted to/from arrays and slices.
+(See version 0.1.0 for a less-featureful alternative using `macro_rules!` instead of procedural macros.)

 The `StructArrayDeref` and `StructArrayConvert` procedural macros implement the necessary traits such that the struct can be easily converted to/from